Polegate: Geography

 Polegate is located on a ridge in the gap between the Weald to the north and the South Downs.
-To the east lie the Pevensey Levels, the one time bay now converted into farmland with the buildup of the coastal shingle bank during the early Middle Ages.
+To the east lie the Pevensey Levels, the onetime bay now converted into farmland with the buildup of the coastal shingle bank during the early Middle Ages.
 Both the roads and the railway use the gap.

 The town is gradually becoming part of the greater Eastbourne conurbation, connecting with Willingdon to the south.
 Many of the town's working population work away: either in Eastbourne or Willingdon.
 Due to its location situated on the corner of the A27 and A22, it allows easy access to larger cities like Brighton and Hastings in less than an hour.

 Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).